top of page

 Jonah Savaiinaea

-Strengths: Savaiinaea primarily played tackle in college, but projects as a guard transition in the NFL.
-He’s really quick out of his stance and possesses a wide and thick frame.
-Savaiinaea shows very solid athleticism for his size and will provide some versatility at the next level Weaknesses: I’d like to see Savaiinaea use his hands better.
-He’ll need to start actively attacking first, and really gain leverage consistently Bottom Line: If Savaiinaea’s can refine his game, his size and versatility will make him an intriguing piece at the next level
+Strengths: Savaiinaea primarily played tackle in college but projects as a guard at the next level.
+He’s quick out of his stance and has a wide, thick frame that gives him a physical edge.
+He shows solid athleticism for his size and brings positional versatility that will be valuable in the NFL.
+Weaknesses: He needs to improve his hand usage, becoming more assertive in initiating contact and consistently gaining leverage throughout reps.
+Bottom Line: If Savaiinaea can refine his technique, his size, athletic profile, and versatility make him an intriguing developmental piece at the next level.

 Grade: Round 2